 This incredible slow cooker corn chowder is the perfect comfort food that you can easily get prepared and have cooking in no time at all.

 This dish cooks out to be creamy and packed full of flavor.
-The crispy bits of bacon, corn kernels, herbs and most of the vegetables will add a ton of flavour whilst the potatoes help bulk out the dish so you’re able to feed quite a few people.
+The crispy bits of bacon, corn kernels, herbs and most of the vegetables will add a ton of flavor while the potatoes help bulk out the dish, so you’re able to feed quite a few people.

-Corn chowder just like any soup is perfect on its own and doesn’t really need any extras however if you’re looking for something to go with it then a good loaf of fresh bread is perfect.
-Simply spread the bread with some butter and dip into the chowder for a combination that tastes truly amazing.
+Corn chowder just like any soup is perfect on its own and doesn’t need any extras however if you’re looking for something to go with it then a good loaf of fresh bread is perfect.
+Just spread the bread with some butter and dip into the chowder for a combination that tastes truly-amazing.

-This will reheat nicely so make sure you keep the leftovers.
-It’s perfect for lunch the next day and all you need to do is reheat in either a microwave or over the stove.
+This chowder will reheat nicely so make sure you keep the leftovers.
+It’s perfect for lunch the next day, and all you need to do is reheat in either a microwave or over the stove.
 Just make sure you store in the fridge as it contains ingredients that will spoil.

 There are so many other types of soups that you can do in the slow cooker.
-For example, one of my all time favourites is a spiced pumpkin soup, it’s the perfect soup for both the summer and winter.
+For example, one of my all-time favorites is spiced pumpkin soup, and it’s the perfect soup for both the summer and winter.

 If you love seeing slow cooker recipes done visually then be sure to check out the video below.
 It’s short, snappy, and straight to the point so it won’t chew up too much of your time.